 - You can only be exempted from the U-Pass if you are either living outside the Lower Mainland or if you meet the exemption eligibility criteria as outlined in your SSC U-Pass exemption form.

 I can’t afford the U-Pass:

 - If you are facing financial hardship you may be eligible for the AMS Winter 2020-2021 Subsidy which offers either a full or partial reimbursement of your U-Pass fee.
-You can apply for the Winter Subsidy through the following link by logging into AMS CampusBase with your CWL.Click here for more information on the AMS Winter 2020-2021
+Application deadline for the subsidy has now closed.

 I’m immunocompromised and will not be using public transit this fall.
 How can I get exempted from U-Pass: